ImperialCollegeLondon/MSE404-MM/docs/labs/lab06/readme.md

         ground state of the system should be when there is one electron in each of them.

-To get around this, we can use a metallic occupation scheme with a small smearing width.
-This will allow the system to converge to the correct ground state.
+To help converge the system, we can use a metallic occupation scheme with a small smearing width.
+This will allow the system to converge to a ground state.
 The relevant input variables are the ones highlighed below:

 ```python hl_lines="12-14"
  &CONTROL